Do all three in your one extraordinary life

 After six years of marriage to my college sweetheart, I had to face the hard truth that we were not on the same journey of engagement and consciousness.
 We divorced, and I moved to Chicago and subsequently started my own personal growth business, coaching and leading seminars.

 I met my current husband, Bob, and started on a completely new experience of intimacy.
 From our first date, we set a context for straight truth and accountability, exchanging both mutual appreciation and criticism.
 I discovered what it really means to be a woman in a relationship—the power of vulnerability, total honesty, and open-hearted living.
 Before I was with Bob, I had no idea that a relationship could be an ever-growing adventure of intimacy and discovery.
-I also had no idea that fighting could bring you closer, that hard truths are way more intimate than being nice, that rocking the boat is what makes the relationship an adventure, that I could be myself, all of me – the light and the dark, while being loved and continually falling even more deeply in love with my husband.
+I also had no idea that fighting could bring you closer, that hard truths are way more intimate than being nice, that rocking the boat is what makes the relationship an adventure, that I could be myself, all of me – the light and the shadow, while being loved and continually falling even more deeply in love with my husband.

 I discovered, and continue to explore, my full capacities including my spirituality and mysticism.
 I am a student of world religions and have traveled the world leading pilgrimages to sacred sites and studying with spiritual teachers every year and been willing to be led by spirit in my relationships, business, and daily life.